5afe/safe-core-protocol-specs/modules/README.md

     /**
      * @param safe The Safe that has delegated the signature verification
      * @param sender The address that originally called the Safe's `isValidSignature` method
-     * @param hash The EIP-712 hash whose signature will be verified
+     * @param messageHash The EIP-712 hash whose signature will be verified
      * @param domainSeparator The EIP-712 domainSeparator
      * @param typeHash The EIP-712 typeHash
      * @param encodeData The EIP-712 encoded data